Four P’s of Project Management

 In this stage of the lifecycle, you should engage in a feasibility study for identifying whether the planned solution will meet the need.
 Even, it aids with identifying in advance which resources will be required and the information to be part of the business contract.

-Once the top management approves your proposal, the project can be started by creating a team that will work on the deliverables.
-The overall scope of the work is outlined at this phase under the leadership of a Project Manager.
+Once top management approves your proposal, the project can be started by creating a team to work on the deliverables.
+At this phase, a project manager leads the team and outlines the overall scope of the work.

 Planning:

 The second step in the project lifecycle is the planning phase.
 In this phase, your team will frame the complete execution strategy for the project.
-It encompasses explaining every detail regarding deliverables, resources and processes.
-Even, it includes explaining deadlines, responsibilities and activities.
-It also include outlining the exact task and scope of the project.
+It encompasses explaining every detail regarding deliverables, resources, and processes.
+It also includes explaining deadlines, responsibilities, and activities.
+It also includes outlining the exact task and scope of the project.

-In this phase, the Project Manager will create the estimation of costs involved and the overall project budget.
-Based on these two things, the other elements can be planned accordingly by the Project Manager.
+In this phase, the Project Manager estimates the costs involved and the overall project budget.
+The project manager can plan the other elements accordingly based on these two things.
 This is often referred to as management of scope.
-It is the phase where the precise planning of how the objectives of the project will be met.
-In this phase, linking each activity to the resource requirements should also happen.
+It is the phase where the precise planning of how the project objectives will be met takes place.
+In this phase, each activity should also be linked to the resource requirements.

 Once the Project Manager creates a detailed schedule, it is time to identify potential bottlenecks and threats.
 This is what risk management is all about.
-In this phase, it also becomes important to develop strategies to bring down the risk of issues occurring.
-At least, you should plan measures for reducing the impact of issues.
+In this phase, developing strategies to reduce the risk of issues also becomes important.
+At least, you should plan measures to reduce the impact of issues.
 At this phase, you should create a detailed communication plan as a Project Manager or leader.

 Execution:

-You can call this as implementation phase as well in the project lifecycle.
-At this phase, the actual project works are carried out.
-The team works towards achieving the goals of the project.
-The team does it by actively working on the tasks related to the project.
+You can also call this the implementation phase in the project lifecycle.
+At this phase, the actual project work is carried out.
+The team actively works on the project-related tasks to achieve the project goals.

-Of course, from the previous step, the project would have been meticulously planned by the Project Manager, Project Leader or both.
-Even after such planning, at this phase of execution, both these people will be busy in the project-related works.
+Of course, from the previous step, the project would have been meticulously planned by the Project Manager, Project Leader, or both.
+Even after such planning, at this phase of execution, both these people will be busy with project-related work.
 They will have to keep an eye on the progress of the project.
-Only then, they can ensure the success of the project.
+Only then can they ensure the success of the project.

 It is important to keep an eye on the project performance continuously compared to the project plan.
 In turn, the Project Management team can ensure that deliverables meet expectations.
 They should do it for ensuring that the team stays on schedule.
 This is why it is crucial to keep track of the budget so that resources can be used wisely.